pmwaniki/ppg-analysis/README.md

 Self-supervised learning model are trained using contrastive learning (*contrastive_resnet.py*) using Noise Contrastive Estimation loss and dot product as the distance metric.

 ## Regression models
-Features extracted using contrastive learning are used as predictors of heart rate, respiratory rate and oxygen saturation (SpO2) in *regression.py*.
+Features extracted using contrastive learning are used as predictors of heart rate, respiratory rate and oxygen saturation (SpO2) in *regression.py* and *regression_bayesian.py*.

 ## Classification models
-Classification of hospitalization using features extracted using self-supervised learning: *admission_classifier.py*
+Classification of hospitalization using features extracted using self-supervised learning: *admission_classifier.py* and *bayesian_logistic.py*

 Classification of hospitalization using end-to-end deep learning:*end_to_end.py*